Trauma and Mindfulness

 That’s where mindfulness comes in.
 (It’s not going to get too “woo woo,” I promise.)

-Mindfulness is the practice of focusing intentionally on something that is happening right now.
+One type of mindfulness is the practice of focusing intentionally on something that is happening right now.

 It’s pretty simple.